theheking/babs-rna-seq/practical_overview/Week1B_4_Redirection.md

 >
 > `grep` is letting you know that the output file `bad_reads.fastq` is also included in your `grep` call because it matches the `*.fastq` pattern.
 Be careful with this as it can lead to some unintended results.

-Since we might have multiple different criteria we want to search for, creating a new output file each time has the potential to clutter up our workspace.
-We also thus far haven’t been interested in the actual contents of those files, only in the number of reads that we’ve found.
-We created the files to store the reads and then counted the lines in the file to see how many reads matched our criteria.
 There’s a way to do this, however, that doesn’t require us to create these intermediate files - the pipe command (`|`).

-This is probably not a key on your keyboard you use very much, so let’s all take a minute to find that key.
-For the standard QWERTY keyboard layout, the `|` character can be found using the key combination

-*   Shift+\\

 What `|` does is take the output that is scrolling by on the terminal and uses that output as input to another command.
 When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
-We can redirect our output from our `grep` call through the `less` command.
+We can redirect our output from our `grep` call through the `less` or `wc` commands

-    $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less

-We can now see the output from our `grep` call within the `less` interface.
-We can use the up and down arrows to scroll through the output and use `q` to exit `less`.

-If we don’t want to create a file before counting lines of output from our `grep` search, we could directly pipe the output of the grep search to the command `wc -l`.
-This can be helpful for investigating your output if you are not sure you would like to save it to a file.

     $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc -l

-Because we asked `grep` for all four lines of each FASTQ record, we need to divide the output by four to get the number of sequences that match our search pattern.
-Since 802 / 4 = 200.5 and we are expecting an integer number of records, there is something added or missing in `bad_reads.txt`.
-If we explore `bad_reads.txt` using `less`, we might be able to notice what is causing the uneven number of lines.
-Luckily, this issue happens by the end of the file so we can also spot it with `tail`.

-    $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt
-    $ tail bad_reads.txt

-    @SRR098026.133 HWUSI-EAS1599_1:2:1:0:1978 length=35
-    ANNNNNNNNNTTCAGCGACTNNNNNNNNNNGTNGN
-    +SRR098026.133 HWUSI-EAS1599_1:2:1:0:1978 length=35
-    #!!!!!!!!!##########!!!!!!!!!!##!#!
-    --
-    --
-    @SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
-    CNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
-    +SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
-    #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+- Expecting an integer.
+Why?

 The fifth and six lines in the output display “–” which is the default action for `grep` to separate groups of lines matching the pattern, and indicate groups of lines which did not match the pattern so are not displayed.
 To fix this issue, we can redirect the output of grep to a second instance of `grep` as follows.

     $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | grep -v '^--' > bad_reads.fastq
     tail bad_reads.fastq

-    +SRR098026.132 HWUSI-EAS1599_1:2:1:0:320 length=35
-    #!!!!!!!!!##########!!!!!!!!!!##!#!
-    @SRR098026.133 HWUSI-EAS1599_1:2:1:0:1978 length=35
-    ANNNNNNNNNTTCAGCGACTNNNNNNNNNNGTNGN
-    +SRR098026.133 HWUSI-EAS1599_1:2:1:0:1978 length=35
-    #!!!!!!!!!##########!!!!!!!!!!##!#!
-    @SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
-    CNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
-    +SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
-    #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The `-v` option in the second `grep` search stands for `--invert-match` meaning `grep` will now only display the lines which do not match the searched pattern, in this case `'^--'`.
 The caret (`^`) is an **anchoring** character matching the beginning of the line, and the pattern has to be enclose by single quotes so `grep` does not interpret the pattern as an extended option (starting with –).